WapaMario63/-mlptf2-Maps/README.md

 # /mlptf2/ Maps
 Source .VMFs of all maps made for the /mlp/ TF2 server.

+Development branch for custom maps (actual maps made from scratch) currently in development.

 ## Requirements

 These maps make use of custom assets, mostly Stefano's V4 Enhanced pony models, which you can find here: